 For the 40th anniversary of the VIP, we made a new version you can build yourself.
 That's it at the bottom of the photo, hiding under its tiny keyboard!
 The battery box is at the right, with four AA cells to power it.
 Our version has the same 1802 microprocessor, but with significant upgrades in speed, memory, and features:

 The computer is based on the COSMAC Elf and 1802 Membership Card, so the same software works with little or no change.
-For example, our first program was the 1802 Membership Card's serial Monitor ROM.
-The current kit comes with the MCSMP20 Monitor, RCA BASIC3, and CHIP8 programming language, using the VIP2K's keyboard and video, and serial port for load/save.
+The kit comes with the MCSMP20 Monitor, RCA BASIC3, and CHIP8 programming language all in ROM.
+They use the VIP2K's keyboard and video for user input and output, and the serial port for load/save.

 The manual is pretty basic, but should be enough if you're a skilled kit builder.
 Bare boards are available, and the parts are all generic and easy to get (no rare, expensive, or custom parts); but you'll need to be able to program your own EPROMs.
 Or order a kit, which comes with everything, including EPROMs programmed with the latest software.